WyattSL/toolbox/index.md

 ## Wyatt's Toolbox
 Where *I* build software.

-### Greyscript
+### Greysploit
-Greyscript is a super cool and extensive hacking tool.
+Greysploit is a super cool and extensive hacking tool.
 Greysploit is available for **free** on the apt repository `1.219.247.32`, or on BTCshop for 1 BTC.
 #### Cool Features
 - Cloud Computing